 Say Goodbye to Compression Garments after Dr. Cheng’s Lymphedema Microsurgery

 We are pleased to confirm that we have received your consultation.
 We understand your personal situations and concerns to undergo the treatments overseas, also the differences of the medical systems between your country and Taiwan.
-We will try our best to answer your questions upfront and make your visit to Taiwan as easy as possible if you decide to take the treatment by Dr. Ming-Huei Cheng at the Center of Lymphedema Microsurgery.
+We will try our best to answer your questions upfront and make your visit to Taiwan as easy as possible if you decide to take the treatment by Dr. Ming-Huei Cheng at A+ Surgery Clinic.
 Please do not hesitate to email us should you have any questions or concerns anytime.

 We will schedule your initial consultation with Dr. Cheng once you confirm your itinerary to Taiwan.
 The lymphedema evaluation examinations (lymphoscintigraphy, CT, sonography, and MRI) will be arranged within 2- 3 days after your initial clinic.
 Dr. Cheng will explain the details of diagnosis, grading, operations, options of recommendations, and experted outcomes once your evaluation exam results are being fully reviewed.
 We will then schedule the surgical operation right away with you consent without any extra waiting time.
 You will receive the pre-operation consultation, evaluation exams, operation, and rehabilitation in the same trip.

 If you receive lymphovenous anastomosis (usually in a side-to-end anastomosis fashion), the recommended hospitalization time is 3 days.
 We would suggest that you take a minimal of 1 week stay in Taiwan.
 We then will email or use messaging application such as WhatsApp Messenger, WeChat, Line to follow up with your post-operation conditions after you return to home.